j4321/tkcalendar/README.rst

     * Add textvariable option to Calendar
     * Add state ('normal' or 'disabled') option to Calendar
+    * Add options disabledselectbackground, disabledselectforeground, disableddaybackground and disableddayforeground to configure colors when Calendar is disabled
     * Fix DateEntry behavior in readonly mode

 - tkcalendar 1.1.5